Reticent93/Sprint-Challenge-Advanced-React/ANSWERS.md

 - [ ] Why would you use class component over function components (removing hooks from the question)?
-        It's more widely used
+        It's more widely used.

 - [ ] Name three lifecycle methods and their purposes.
         Mounting – Birth of your component
         Update – Growth of your component
-        Unmount – Death of your component
+        Unmount – Death of your component.

 - [ ] What is the purpose of a custom hook?
-        To use over and over
+        To use over and over.

 - [ ] Why is it important to test our apps?